Skip to content

 Important Safety Notes

-⚠️ WARNING: NEVER run or operate a generator indoors, in a garage, in a basement, or in any enclosed or partially enclosed space.
-Carbon monoxide is odorless and deadly - it can kill within minutes.
-Always operate your generator outdoors only, at least 20 feet away from windows, doors, and vents.
+⚠️ WARNING: NEVER run a generator indoors, in a garage, in a basement, or in any enclosed or partially enclosed space.
+Generators produce carbon monoxide, an odorless, colorless gas that can kill within minutes.
+Every generator on this list includes a CO sensor with automatic shutdown, but this is a backup safety measure, not a substitute for proper placement.
+Always operate your generator outdoors only, at least 20 feet away from windows, doors, and vents, with the exhaust pointed away from any occupied structure.

-⚠️ WARNING: NEVER connect or plug a generator directly into a wall outlet or your home's electrical panel without a properly installed transfer switch.
-This creates backfeed that can electrocute utility workers repairing power lines and damage your generator when grid power returns.
-Always use a transfer switch installed by a licensed electrician.
+⚠️ WARNING: NEVER connect a generator directly to your home's electrical panel by plugging it into a wall outlet or wiring it without a transfer switch.
+This practice, called backfeeding, sends electricity back through the utility lines and can electrocute lineworkers trying to restore power.
+It can also destroy your generator and appliances when utility power returns.
+Always use a properly installed transfer switch, and have it installed by a licensed electrician.

 Learn More